275244143/vimmake/README.md

 ## Feature

-- Customize user tool to invoke compiler or other tools with current buffer/directory.
+- Customize user tool to invoke compiler or other tools with current file or directory.
-- Each tool can be created as a single shell script in unix like system or a batch file in windows (.cmd/.bat).
+- Tools can be created as a single shell script in unix like system or a batch file in windows (.cmd/.bat).
-- Tools can be launched with given system environment variables
+- Tools can be launched by `:VimTool {name}` with given system environment variables
-- Output can be captured and display in the quickfix window.
 - Launch mode can be configured as `sync`, `async` or `silent` (run in background and discard output).
+- Output can be captured and display in the quickfix window in realtime.
+- Ex-command `:VimTool {name}` and `:VimStop` can be binded to your favorite keymaps.
 - Error output can be matched in quickfix window.
 - Simple and lightweight.